Kenya: Westgate mall attackers get lengthy jail terms | DW | 30.10.2020

 A court in Kenya on Friday gave prison terms of 33 and 18 years respectively to two men accused of conspiring with the al-Shabaab extremists who attacked Nairobi's Westgate shopping mall in 2013.

-The attack resulted in the deaths of at least 67 people and on October 7 this year Mohamed Ahmed Abdi and Hassan Hussein Mustafa were found guilty of aiding al-Shabab during the assault.
+The attack resulted in the deaths of at least 67 people.
+On October 7 this year, Mohamed Ahmed Abdi and Hassan Hussein Mustafa were found guilty of aiding al-Shabab during the assault.

-"Despite mitigation by their defense lawyers on their innocence, the offence committed was serious, devastating, destructive, that called for a punishment by the court," Chief Magistrate Francis Andayi told a Nairobi courtroom.
+"Despite mitigation by their defense lawyers on their innocence, the offense committed was serious, devastating, destructive.
+That called for a punishment by the court," Chief Magistrate Francis Andayi told a Nairobi courtroom.

 Andayi sentenced the pair to 18 years for conspiracy and 18 for supporting extremists.
 The two prison terms will be served concurrently.